How to Use Real-Time Data in Solana Programs

 Typescript SDK

-Pyth provides two Typescript packages, @pythnetwork/price-service-client (opens in a new tab) and @pythnetwork/pyth-solana-receiver (opens in a new tab), for fetching Pyth prices and submitting them to the blockchain respectively.
+Pyth provides two Typescript packages, @pythnetwork/hermes-client (opens in a new tab) and @pythnetwork/pyth-solana-receiver (opens in a new tab), for fetching Pyth prices and submitting them to the blockchain respectively.
 Add these packages to your off-chain dependencies:

 Write Contract Code